JonathanTreffler/sharerenamer/README.md

 - Links could be guessed!
 We discourage using this app on large instances that host sensitive data!
 We also encourage you to password protect such shared links.

 ## Known Issues:
-- Changes to the link shares only show up in the Sharerenamer Tab after the sidebar has been closed and opened again.
+- Changes to the link shares only show up in the Sharerenamer Tab after the sidebar has been closed and opened again
-- The copy button of the Shares tab only copies the new link after the sidebar has been closed and opened again.
+- The copy button of the Shares tab only copies the new link after the sidebar has been closed and opened again

 (please don't create issue for these)